percona/pxb-docs/docs/index.md

     This documentation is for the latest release: [Percona XtraBackup {{release}}](release-notes/8.0/{{release}}.0.md) release notes.

-Percona XtraBackup is an open source hot backup utility, for MySQL-based servers, that keeps your database fully available during planned maintenance windows.
+Percona XtraBackup is an open source hot backup utility for MySQL-based servers, that keeps your database fully available during planned maintenance windows.

 Whether it is a 24x7 highly loaded server or a low-transaction-volume Percona XtraBackup is designed to make backups seamless without disrupting the performance of the server in a production environment.
 Percona XtraBackup (PXB) is a 100% open source backup solution with [commercial support](https://www.percona.com/mysql-support/) available for organizations who want to benefit from comprehensive, responsive, and cost-flexible database support for MySQL.